keolo/mixpanel_client/readme.md

 ## Parallel

-The option to make parallel requests has been removed so that there are no runtime dependencies.
+The option to make parallel requests has been removed (in v5) so that there are no runtime dependencies.

 ## Development